 - Seven-year-olds need consistency and may worry more when schedules are chaotic and routines change.
 They tend to be moody and require reassurance from adults.
 They can become extremely loyal to one friend or claim a “best friend.”
 Because friends will change (and perhaps rapidly), building friendship skills and particularly staying kind to others amidst changes will help your child.
 They are also becoming more capable of caring for their toys and possessions, so at this age, they can increasingly organize, clean, and care for their stuff.

-- Eight-year-old interest and investment in friendships and peer approval elevates and becomes as important as the teacher’s approval.
+- Eight-year-olds’ interest and investment in friendships and peer approval elevate and become as important as the teacher’s approval.
 They are more skilled at cooperation and may form larger friendship groups.
 They are more resilient when they make mistakes.
-They have a greater social awareness of local and world issues so may be concerned about the news or events outside of your community.
+They have a greater social awareness of local and world issues, so they may be concerned about the news or events outside of your community.
 They are highly social and full of creative ideas.
 They may introduce new toys or games they want because they see all their friends at school have those items.

 - Nine-year-olds can be highly competitive and critical of themselves and others.
-They may worry about who is in the “in” and “out” crowd and where they fit in friendship groups.
-They may tend toward excluding others in order feel included in a group so it’s a good time to encourage inclusion and kindness toward a diverse range of others.
+They may worry about who is in the “in” and “out” crowds and where they fit in friendship groups.
+They may tend to exclude others in order to feel included in a group.
+It’s a good time to encourage inclusion and kindness toward a diverse range of others.
 As they become more aware of their peers’ evaluation of them, they may become more concerned with their appearance and interests and change those or hide them to gain their peers’ approval.
 Clothing and accessories may become more important at this age.